The ALPINE-CRISTAL-JWST Survey: Stellar and nebular dust attenuation of main-sequence galaxies at z~4-6: Analysis

 Throughout the SED fitting, the redshift is fixed to the spectroscopic redshift determined from the observed \ha line.
 We adopt both parametric and non-parametric SFH models to fit the spatially integrated emission.
 The parametric SFH follows a delayed-$\tau$ model ($\mathrm{SFR}(t)\propto t \exp(-t/\tau)$), where the stellar age ($t_{\text{age}}$) ranges from 1 Myr to the cosmic age at the source redshift, and the timescale of the star-formation ($\tau$) varies between 100 Myr and 1000 Gyr (nearly constant SFH).
 The non-parametric SFH adopts a continuity prior with six time bins.
 Following \cite{Tacchella2022ApJ...927..170T}, the first bin is fixed at $0-10$ Myr to capture variation in the recent SFH of galaxies, while the other bins are spaced equally in logarithmic time between 10 Myr and a lookback time that corresponds to $z = 20$.
 For pixel-by-pixel (spatially resolved) SED fitting, only the parametric delayed-$\tau$ SFH model is used.
 This is primarily because the SNR of emission in individual pixels is significantly lower than in the integrated case, making it difficult to robustly constrain non-parametric SFHs.
 Furthermore, each pixel spans $\sim$0.1 arcsec (corresponding to $\sim$0.6 kpc at $z\sim5$), which is relatively small compared to the galaxy scale.
 Within such localized regions, it is plausible that the underlying stellar populations share a broadly similar SFH.
-These considerations motivate our choice to use a simplified SFH model for spatially resolved analysis.

 We adopt a single-component dust attenuation model based on the \cite{Calzetti2000} curve, applying a power-law modification to the slope ($\delta$) as a free parameter (flat prior between $-1<\delta<0.4$), while excluding the UV bump.
 Although a two-component dust attenuation model is more realistic, deriving $\estar$ from the fit is more challenging since the $\estar$ is a non-trivial combination of the attenuations experienced by both young and old stars.
 As discussed in detail by \cite{Boquien2022A&A...663A..50B} (see Figure 10), the relative fractions and attenuations of these two populations affect the shape of the attenuation curve.
 Allowing $\delta$ to vary mimics the effect of different relative contributions from young and old stellar populations in two-component models.
 Therefore, we employ a single-component dust model with $\delta$ free to derive $\estar$ or $A_{V,\text{star}}$.